ngoede/buildbroke/src/_drafts/how_to_interview_developers.md

 A great way get started meeting all three of these purposes is to have the candidate do some sort of simulated work activity with their perspective team members.
 This serves both to help the team evaluate the candidate but also to give the candidate a realistic impression of what working on the team will be like.

-## Ideas For Simulated Work Activities
+## Ideas for Simulated Work Activities

 My favorite simulated work activity for teams that pair program is to conduct a [pairing interview](https://www.youtube.com/watch?v=x6MnEZlW7pU).
 If you can the best way to do this is to have the candidate pair with one or two members of the team on actual work the team is doing at the moment.
 If having them work on actual production code would be problematic then create a task or series of tasks just for interviews.
 It is _very important_ that these tasks are not brain teasers disguised as programing problems.
 However, it should be something with a bit of meat so no [Fizz Buzz](http://wiki.c2.com/?FizzBuzzTest) either.